axodotdev/cargo-dist/book/src/reference/config.md

 If you wish to sign your Windows artifacts ([EXEs][binaries] and [MSIs](../installers/msi.md)) such that Windows SmartScreen won't complain about them, this is the feature for you.

-Windows artifact signing only supports the `x86_64-pc-windows-msvc` target.
-Other Windows targets are not supported.
+Windows artifact signing only supports x86_64 Windows targets.
+Other Windows architectures are not supported.

 This setting takes one of two values: